 - There’s more benefit than harm in “overcommunicating” when it comes to a remote work setup.
 Additionally, don’t limit communication to just one or two methods.
 Employ as many modes of communication as possible, including telephone, SMS, Skype, mobile messaging apps, social media, email, forum, and even a support ticket system.
 There should be several other ways to contact a telecommuter in case there are no responses to the emails sent or when the phone is out of reach.

 - Consider using software to facilitate telecommuting or recommending certain software or apps that can be useful to telecommuting employees.
 There are many to choose from.
 You don’t necessarily have to get a software tool that labeled specifically as a “telecommuting software” or platform.
-Time management, scheduling, and project management software can serve as excellent telecommuting tools.
+Time management, scheduling, and agile project management software can serve as excellent telecommuting tools.

 - It greatly helps in setting up a digital space for telecommuters and their colleagues (other telecommuters and office-based employees) to converge.
 It can be a simple forum or a full-blown digital workplace platform.